The Resonator: Miskatonic U (2021) - Movie Review

 Now for the half positives.

-Amanda Jones is adorable and more than that, she’s eye catching.
-I can’t tell if she can act, but I hope she can because she’s about the only new face here that came off as an actual star.
+Amanda Jones is adorable and more than that, she’s eye-catching.
+I can’t tell if she can act, and it’s unfair to judge her with what she was given here, but I hope she can because she’s about the only new face here that came off as an actual star.

-It’s always nice to see Michael Pare kicking around, Eddie Lives and all that, but it always makes one question come to mind.
+It’s always nice to see Michael Pare kicking around, but it always makes one question come to mind.

-Say what you want about Uwe Boll, (He’s a terrible human and a blight on the art of filmmaking), but somehow he gets his films funded and they actually look somewhat professional.
+Say what you want about Uwe Boll.
+In my opinion, he’s a terrible human and a blight on the art of filmmaking.
+But somehow, he gets his films funded, and they look somewhat professional.

 Finally, the pure, unadulterated negatives…

 This film is cheap, like all recent Full Moon Features.
-The sets, special effects, and production design are made up of iMovie cgi, papermache, and poorly utilized Cosplay EVA foam.
-I know I have more experience in fabrication and sculpture than the average person, as I’ve done both for more than 20 years at this point, but by God—This was bad.
-The only good effect are the old practical props and things reused from other, better Full Moon pictures.
+The sets, special effects, and production design are made up of iMovie CGI, papier mache, and poorly utilized Cosplay EVA foam.
+I know I have more experience in fabrication and sculpture than the average person, as I’ve done both for more than 20 years at this point, but by God, this was bad.
+The only good effects are the old practical props and things reused from other, better Full Moon pictures.
 And even then, they are shot with a stunning ineptitude, showcasing every single seam or crack.
 The showcase create, which looks beautiful in the marketing artwork, is a wet fart of practical execution.
-The sexy, tentacle haired sex goddess is a mess.
-Basically, it looks like they took an exotic danger, sprayed her with spray paint, and then stapled together her headdress out of EVA foam.
-It doesn’t even look like the heated the foam to give it a more natural, hardened look.
+The sexy, tentacle-haired sex goddess is a mess.
+It looks like they took an exotic danger, sprayed her with spray paint, and then stapled together her headdress out of EVA foam.
+It doesn’t even look like they heated the foam to give it a more natural, hardened look.
 You can see the jagged seams of the poorly cut foam in pretty much every shot.
 I could have manufactured them something far more presentable, and it’s not like my services are expensive.
-I mean Christ, did the Band Brothers snort all the profits Full Moon ever made?
+I mean, Christ, did the Band Brothers snort all the profits Full Moon ever made?

 The lack of production quality doesn’t always tank a film like this.
 Normally, if there’s a charismatic lead or fun ensemble chemistry, the film could become a cult hit.

-In this case, the acting is below the average Vivid video.
+In this case, the acting is below the average Vivid Video production.

 If you know, you know.

-The lead actor Dane Oliver is made of wood.
+The lead actor, Dane Oliver, is made of wood.
 I don’t think he’s human.
-He shows no real emotion, and only has one facial expression.
-The fact that he’s supposed to be playing a scientist who never leaves the lab, but is somehow jacked to the gills aside, he’s not an actor.
+He shows no real emotion and is only capable of a single facial expression.
+The fact that he’s supposed to be playing a scientist who never leaves the lab, but is somehow jacked to the gills, aside, he’s not an actor.
 There isn’t a single scene where his performance feels authentic, real, or believable.
-He acts like he’s reading off queue cards.
+He acts like he’s reading off cue cards.

 This is a bad movie.

-This is a terrible cash grab attempt by a production company that should have stayed dead and one of the worst Lovecraft adaptations puts to film.
+This is a terrible cash grab attempt by a production company that should have stayed dead, and one of the worst Lovecraft adaptations put to film.

-Don’t waste you time on this, there’s no redeeming factor.
+Don’t waste your time on this, there’s no redeeming factor.
 It’s so bad that it’s hard to laugh at it.